 Fortunately, there are many individuals who have already bought into the idea that we are each personally responsible for “creating” our own reality.
 They have accepted that this brings a greater level of responsibility.
 They “get it” – that they’re responsible for their own consciousness and, therefore, their own healing.

 With these folks you can work miracles.

-How to make a living as a healing practitioner
+How do you make a living as a healing practitioner?

 1. Healing can take time.

 A once-a-month “tune-up” is not unreasonable when the issue has been around a few years.
 For example, if the person has been struggling with yo-yo dieting for the past 30 years they're going to need support integrating the underlying change in identity required to make the results permanent.
 Establishing an attitude of healing as a process can go a long way in terms of helping a client to stick with a program long enough to get the results.